Oman: Government

 Country Risk Rating

-A very uncertain political and economic outlook and a business environment with many troublesome weaknesses can have a significant impact on corporate payment behavior.
-Corporate default probability is high.
-Source: Coface (2022)
+Political and economic uncertainties and an occasionally difficult business environment can affect corporate payment behavior.
+Corporate default probability is appreciable.
+Source: Coface (2023)

 Government Branches